If Complications Occur

 Transfers to Major Medical Centers

-We have close professional relationships with high-risk specialists at Dartmouth-Hitchcock Medical Center in Lebanon, NH as well as major medical centers in our state.
+We have close professional relationships with high-risk specialists at all major medical centers in our state.
 If a transfer is needed for a high-risk pregnancy or intensive newborn care, we will refer you to a center that specializes in the care appropriate for you and your baby.